Removal (non-payment of fees)

 If your Direct Debit fails, or you need to make a one off payment by card, you will receive a message on your online account explaining when and how to make the payment.

 We understand that you may be feeling anxious about your finances during the emergency.
 It’s important that you seek support if you are struggling to pay your registration fees.
 If you do not pay your registration fees, you are at risk of being removed from the register.
-You can find more information about organisations that may be able to support you here.

 If you have an open fitness to practise case, you will be kept on the register whilst your case is open.
 However, you are encouraged to make payments when requested.
 We will contact you at the end of your fitness to practise case to request any outstanding balance.
 If you do not pay, you will be removed from the register.